 \item \textit{Equivalent representations of the contributions}

-Although the analytic expressions for the scalar and vector mediators have been given for a long time \cite{Leveille:1977rc}, we re-derive the loop results in the integral representation.
-Moreover, we also exhibit the forms in the PaVe representation and special function representation.
-The three representations are equivalent, and each has its own advantages.
-The PaVe representation is expressed in terms of the Passarino-Veltman integrals, thus it is helpful to the loop calculation check and can be generalized to arbitrary dimension.
-The integral representation is not unique, because we can add terms such as $(1-2x)$ to the integrand.
-This representation is helpful to analyze the results in different mass limits and perform the expansion.
-The special function representation is helpful to study the singularity and threshold behaviours, because all the loop functions can be expressed in terms of the $f$ function, whose analytic properties are well studied in this work.
+Although the analytic results for scalar and vector mediators have been established for a long time \cite{Leveille:1977rc}, we re-derive the loop results in the integral representation.
+Moreover, we additionally present the forms in the PaVe representation and special function representation.
+The three representations are equivalent, and each offers distinct advantages.
+The PaVe representation is expressed in terms of the Passarino-Veltman integrals; thus, it is helpful to the loop calculation check and can be generalized to arbitrary dimension.
+The integral representation is not unique due to terms like $(1-2x)$ in integrands, which is suitable to analyze the results in different mass limits and perform the expansion.
+The special function representation is useful to clarify the singularity and threshold behaviours, because all the loop functions can be expressed in terms of the $f$ function, whose analytic properties are rigorously studied in this work.

 \item \textit{Analytical and approximate results of the contributions}